cnordheim-maestas/EDS223-HW3/README.md

 ### OpenStreetMap roads

 Note: this data is in my .gitignore, so it is not available in the repository.
-This data was obtained using `Geofabrik` which extracts dat afrom OpenStreetMap.
+This data was obtained using `Geofabrik`, which extracts data from OpenStreetMap.
+It contains data from the Houston Metropolitan area.

 ### OpenStreetMap houses

+Note: this data is in my .gitignore, so it is not available in the repository.
+This data was obtained using `Geofabrik`, which extracts data from OpenStreetMap.
+It contains data from the Houston Metropolitan area.

 ### ACS

+Note: this data is in my .gitignore, so it is not available in the repository.
+This is 2019 Census data from the U.S. Census Bureau’s American Community Survey, filtered in the workflow for specific layers, like the geographic data layer `ACS_2019_5YR_TRACT_48_TEXAS` and the income data layer `INCOME_X19` and the metadata layer.

 ## Authors and contributors

-I will be the sole author and contributor to this homework assignment.
+I am the sole author and contributor to this homework assignment.
 The assignment was written by Ruth Oliver and Annie Adams.

 ## References